 If you’re planning to visit both churches in Delft, you can get your joint entrance ticket here.

-The Oostpoort or Eastern Gate was once one of the main entrances into the city.
+The Oostpoort, or Eastern Gate, was once one of the main entrances to the city.
 Now, it is the only city gate remaining in Delft.
 Built around 1400, it is an example of Brick Gothic Northern European architecture.

 Today, it’s a private residence.

 Like many cities in the Netherlands, Delft has a great network of canals that are just lovely to stroll alongside—lined with beautiful trees and typical Dutch architecture.
 It’s all so wonderfully Dutch.

 Be sure to take some time to just simply enjoy walking or cycling the lengths of the canals and exploring the streets of Delft.
 You’ll also find many bars and cafes alongside the canals, and maybe even take one of the canal cruises with a guided commentary.

 The Molen de Roos windmill is the last standing windmill in Delft.

 Admittedly, not as lovely as the windmills of Kinderdijk.
 But you have to see a windmill when you’re in the Netherlands, don’t you?